Source: Fishing in Oregon: The Complete Oregon Fishing Guide (11th Edition) by Madelynne Diness Sheehan

 Look for smallmouth bass in current breaks below islands and riprap.
 Crappie are caught in backwaters and slower pools.

 Editor’s note: The state of Oregon has issued health advisories for people who eat fish caught in the Snake River, including Brownlee Reservoir.
-Follow consumption guidelines listed in the Oregon Department of Fish and Wildlife’s annual regulations booklet.
+Follow consumption guidelines listed in the Oregon Department of Fish and Wildlife’s annual regulations, linked below.